magomimmo/modern-cljs/README.md

 # Modern ClojureScript

+## Latest tutorials

+### [Tutorial 19 - Linvin' on the edge][39]

+Explain how to make a library compliant with the new Reader Conditionals extension on CLJ/CLJS compilers.

+### [Tutorial 18 - Augmented TDD session][38]

+Complete the client-side form validation by exploiting the TDD environment augmented with CLJ/CLJS REPLs.

+### [Tutorial 17 - REPLing with Enlive][37]

+Integrate validators for the into a web form in such a way that the user will be notified with the corresponding help messages when the she/he enters invalid values in the form.

 > **ATTENTION NOTE**: I'm in the process of publishing the
 > [second edition][1] of the series.
 The main difference from the
 > [first edition][2] regards the use of the [Boot][3] build tool instead